dvddarias/telegram-requester/readme.md

 - `help`: *string*.
 The help message explaining what this command does, it is shown on `/help`.
 - `response`: *list*.
 Parts of the http response that will be included on the response to the command, the possible options are: `"http_code", "params", "body", "headers"`.
 To skip the response do not include this key.
 - `broadcast`: *list*.
 Parts of the http response that will be broadcasted to the channel list in the `channels` option, the possible options are: `"http_code", "params", "body", "headers", "username"`.
 To skip broadcasting to the channels do not include this key.
 - `params_inline`: *list*.
 This is the list of inline parameters of the command.
+Each parameter has: `name`-the name of the command, and `help`- the description of the command.
 Inline parameters need to be included with the command.
 For example:

 ```json
 {
     "command": "register",